tomzox/Python-ZVBI/Video-ZVBI/doc/ZVBI.rst

 an object of type `Zvbi.CaptureSlicedBuf`_.
 Please refer to the descripion of these classes for details.

+Some devices, such as DVB, may not support capturing raw VBI data.
+In such a case the first element of the result tuple is set to *None*.

 **Note**: The content of the returned objects remains valid only until the next call to this or any other *pull* function.
+Access to an invalidated buffer will raise exception *ValueError*

-Parameter *timeout_ms* gives the limit for waiting for data in milliseconds; if no data arrives within the timeout, the function raises exception *Zvbi.CaptureError* with text indicating timeout.
-The same exception is raised upon error indications from the device.
+Parameter *timeout_ms* gives the limit for waiting for data in milliseconds; if no data arrives within the given time, the function raises exception *Zvbi.CaptureTimeout*.
+Exception *Zvbi.CaptureError* is raised upon error indications from the device.
-Note the function may fail if the device does not support reading data in raw format.

 Zvbi.Capture.parameters()
 -------------------------